neve-linux/neveports/Packaging.md

 in a directory named the same as `pkgname`.
 That means for this example it may be `main/foo/template.py`.

-The `cbuild` program can read templates and build packages according to the metadata and functions stored.
+The `nbuild` program can read templates and build packages according to the metadata and functions stored.
 This happens in a special container environment which is controlled and highly restricted.

-You can invoke `cbuild` to build the software like this:
+You can invoke `nbuild` to build the software like this:

 ```
-$ ./cbuild pkg main/foo
+./nbuild pkg main/foo
 ```

 The result will be a local repository containing the binary packages.

 <a id="categories"></a>

 ## Categories

-The Chimera packaging collection provides two categories in which templates can go.
+The Neve packaging collection provides two categories in which templates can go.
 These currently are:

 * `main`